AnneJ17/android-cheat-sheet/README.md

   Local bound - client and service in same application.
 There is 2 way you can bound a service.
 One is after starting a service and then binding it or by just binding it directly.
 If you do allow your service to be started and bound, then when the service has been started, the system does not destroy the service when all clients unbind.
 Instead, you must explicitly stop the service by calling stopSelf() or stopService().<br>
   remote bound - AIDL - to connect to the client.

+* **Why use Bound Service?**

+  It allows components (such as activities) to bind to the service, send requests, receive responses, and perform interprocess communication (IPC).
+A bound service typically lives only while it serves another application component and does not run in the background indefinitely.

 * **Ways to create bound services**

   There are 3 ways you can define the interface